Skip to main content

 Selenium (Sodium Selenite) for Sheep

-Selenium (Sodium Selenite) is used in sheep for Selenium deficiency supplementation, Selenium-vitamin E deficiency (white muscle disease), White muscle disease prevention.
-Routes documented in sheep: IM, SC, PO.
-ExoticRx tracks Selenium (Sodium Selenite) dosing for sheep from primary veterinary literature; sign in to view the full rule set.
+Selenium (Sodium Selenite) is used in sheep for White muscle disease prevention.
+Routes documented in sheep: SC.
+A typical adult sheep weighs 30.00–120.00 kg.
+ExoticRx lists 1 cited dose rule for Selenium (Sodium Selenite) in sheep, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: BO-SE, Mu-Se